FrankJMR/Zillow_web_scraper/README.md

 1. Captchas are frequent (yes, very annoying) and require manual input.
 2. This script uses XPATH as the method of selecting elements because zillow is java-script heavy and the DOM is quite complex.

-I found that the average time of scraping a page of listings took ~13 minutes.
+~I found that the average time of scraping a page of listings took ~13 minutes.
 If anyone has any suggestions to optimize, I'm all ears.
 However, for the time being this satisfied my data collection needs.
+~There is frequent missing entries.
+This is because
+   * Mostly Property types vary highly (which means differing data).
+   * Mostly Zillow not being ultra precise with organizing their data
+   * Occasionally, element XPATHs being different from page to page.

 ## Software dependencies
 Made in Python 3.7.4